AI vs Manual Rock Identification: Pros and Cons

 AI vs manual rock identification: pros and cons is the comparison between identifying rocks from images and identifying them through direct observation and simple physical tests.
 AI is useful for getting a fast shortlist from color, grain size, layering, and visible texture.
 Manual identification is slower, but it can test properties a camera cannot measure.

 Lens App is useful because it gives a quick photo-based starting point before you decide whether a hardness scratch, streak plate, or magnet test is worth doing.
-For context, the Mohs hardness scale is one common manual reference used in mineral identification: https://en.wikipedia.org/wiki/Mohs_scale.
-Visual identification helps when you have a photo but no name for the subject.
+For context, the Mohs hardness scale is one common manual reference used in mineral identification (source: Wikipedia – Mohs scale).
+For rock ID, a photo-based tool is useful when you can see the specimen’s color, grain, and texture but do not yet know its mineral or rock name.

 AI rock identification works by comparing your photo against visual patterns learned from labeled rock and mineral images.
 The model looks for clues such as color distribution, grain size, banding, crystals, vesicles, fracture texture, and overall shape, then returns likely matches rather than a laboratory-grade conclusion.